-Nicole Ledger graduated from the University of Florida with a Bachelor of Science degree in Animal Biology.
-During her undergraduate studies, she worked as a Dental Assistant in several private practices.
-Just before graduating, Nicole took a position in the College of Dentistry as a Research Assistant for Dr. Shaddox’s clinical research studies.
+Nicole Ledger graduated from the University of Florida with a bachelor’s degree in animal biology.
+During her undergraduate studies, she worked as a dental assistant in several private practices.
+Just before graduating, Nicole took a position in the College of Dentistry as a research assistant for Dr. Shaddox’s clinical research studies.
 In addition to assisting in the research clinic, Nicole helps coordinate Dr. Shaddox’s clinical studies investigating periodontal disease in African-American children, patients with type II diabetes and glycogen storage deficiency syndrome.
-She is also working on research a study looking at the longitudinal improvements in clinical parameters during the course of periodontal treatment in African-American children with aggressive periodontitis.
+She is also working on a study looking at the longitudinal improvements in clinical parameters during the course of periodontal treatment in African-American children with aggressive periodontitis.

 - N. Ledger, V. Metellus and L.M.
 Shaddox.
 “Changes in clinical attachment loss and pocket depth to periodontal treatment in African-American adolescents with aggressive periodontitis (in preparation)